We develop our pupil's spiritual, moral, social and cultural development through our everyday teaching and whole school rules, routines and practice.

 Our everyday practice teaches the children to recognise the difference between right and wrong.

-Our whole school Behaviour Policy teaches the children that their are consequences of their behaviour and actions (including sanctions if they make the wrong choices).
+Our whole school Behaviour Policy teaches the children that there are consequences of their behaviour and actions (including sanctions if they make the wrong choices).

 Pupils investigate stories with morals and ethical issues through their RE lessons, collective worship and debates in English and Topic lessons.
 They are encouraged to give reasoned views and to appreciate the viewpoints of others.